Are You A Candidate For Weight Loss Surgery ? Take 60-Second Assessment

 Recovery :

-SASI surgery is a bariatric procedure that combines two weight loss surgeries: sleeve gastrectomy and gastric bypass.
-It involves removing a portion of the stomach to create a smaller, sleeve-shaped stomach and rerouting the digestive system to help patients lose weight.
+SASI surgery is a bariatric procedure that combines two weight loss surgeries: sleeve gastrectomy and intestinal bypass.
+It involves removing a portion of the stomach to create a smaller, sleeve-shaped stomach and rerouting the digestive system.

 Benefits of SASI bypass: